 The amount payable by the Pipeline Operator in respect of a Supply Meter Point pursuant to Clause 7.5 shall be paid by the Pipeline Operator to the Registered User within 15 Supply Point Systems Business Days after the date on which the Pipeline Operator has provided the relevant Meter Fit Report to the Registered User.

 The actual Meter Reading provided with the Meter Fit Report to a Registered User pursuant to this Clause 7 shall be treated as the Opening Meter Reading for the Supply Meter Point and any Opening Meter Reading subsequently provided by the Registered User shall be disregarded.
-If for any reason following the completion of Meter Installation Works undertaken by the Pipeline Operator, the Pipeline Operator does not have an actual Meter Reading in respect of a Supply Meter Point, the Pipeline Operator may provide the Registered User (at no cost to the Registered User) with an estimated Meter Reading which estimate shall be regarded as having satisfied the requirement in Clause 7.2(b)(vi).
+If for any reason following the completion of Meter Installation Works undertaken by the Pipeline Operator, the Pipeline Operator does not have an actual Meter Reading in respect of a Supply Meter Point, the Pipeline Operator may provide the Registered User (at no cost to the Registered User) with an estimated Meter Reading.
 This estimated Meter Reading may be based on an actual Meter Reading carried out at the cost of and on behalf of the Pipeline Operator in which case details of such Meter Reading shall also be provided to the Registered User and shall be treated as a Valid Meter Reading for the purposes of Part E. The estimated Meter Reading shall be regarded as the Opening Meter Reading for the relevant Supply Meter Point unless the Registered User is able to provide a more accurate estimate of the Meter Reading in which case the Registered User may substitute such estimate as the Opening Meter Reading for the estimate provided by the Pipeline Operator.
-The provisions of Part E6 shall be read in accordance with the provisions of this Clause 7.6.
+The provisions of Part E14 shall be read in accordance with the provisions of this Clause 7.7.

-Appendix D-1

-Supply Meter Point Reference Number

-supplier ID

-supplier effective from date

-Meter Asset Manager

-Meter Asset Manager effective from date

-supply point address

-Meter Post Code

-meter mechanism code

-Smart Meter system operator id

-Smart Meter system operator effective from date

-in home display status

-in home display status effective from date

-UPRN

-Market Sector Code